silkebauer/P3webpage/pages/project-all.md

 permalink: /project-all/
 ---

 This is an overview of our current projects.
-For details, please ({% link pages/project-malaria.md %})
+For details, please follow the links to individual projects ({% link pages/project-malaria.md %})